myudelson/hmm-scalable/readme.txt

      For example '-s 1.3.1' would be by skill structure (classical) with Conjugate Gradient Descent and Hestenes-Stiefel formula, '-s 2.1' would be by student structure fit using Baum-Welch method.
+-S : perform scaling of forward/backward variables: 0 - off (default), 1 - on.
+     Only allowed for Baum-Welch solver ('-s 1.1' setting), otherwise auto-set to off.
--t : tolerance of termination criterion (0.01 default) -i : maximum iterations (200 by default)
+-e : tolerance of termination criterion (0.01 default) -i : maximum number of iterations (200 by default)
 -q : quiet mode, without output, 0-no (default), or 1-yes -n : number of hidden states, should be 2 or more (default 2) -0 : initial parameters comma-separated for priors, transition, and emission
-     probabilities skipping the last value from each vector (matrix row) since they sum up to 1; default 0.5,1.0,0.4,0.8,0.2
--l : lower boundaries for parameters, comma-separated for priors, transition,
-     and emission probabilities (without skips); default 0,0,1,0,0,0,0,0,0,0 -u : upper boundaries for params, comma-separated for priors, transition,
+     probabilities skipping the last value from each vector (matrix row) since they should sum up to 1; default 0.5,1.0,0.4,0.8,0.2 -l : lower boundaries for parameters, comma-separated for priors, transition, and emission probabilities (without skips); default 0,0,1,0,0,0,0,0,0,0 -u : upper boundaries for params, comma-separated for priors, transition,